hotwax/oms-documentation/perryEllis/flows/inventory.md

 # Inventory

-The inventory synchronization process in Perry Ellis's retail tech stack is initiated by EcomHub, functioning as the master for inventory updates.
-EcomHub transmits real-time inventory information to Shopify for every location, ensuring accurate stock representation on the online platform.
-HotWax pulls updated inventory data from Shopify through EcomHub's integration point, thereby maintaining a seamless and accurate flow of inventory information.
+**EcomHub** serves as the master system for inventory updates at **Perry Ellis International**.
+It initiates the synchronization process by transmitting real-time inventory information to **Shopify** for each location.
+This ensures that the online platform accurately reflects the stock levels.

+**HotWax Commerce** then pulls the updated inventory data from Shopify, maintaining a consistent flow of inventory information.
+The specific job responsible for retrieving inventory levels from Shopify is likely named:

+**Job Name:** **Sync Inventory From Shopify**

+This job plays a critical role in ensuring that inventory data is accurately synchronized across the retail tech stack, preventing stockouts and overselling.
+This job is scheduled for all three brands, accepting their respective Config IDs as custom parameters.